tobeyadr/mailhawk/readme.txt

 5. Prevent abusers from tarnishing your sender reputation by blacklisting offenders.

 == Changelog ==

+= 1.1.1 (2021-12-29) =
+* TWEAKED Change webhook settings to only send bounce notifications instead of ALL email events.

 = 1.1 (2021-10-12) =
 * ADDED Settings for API KEY so can be changed by support.